Akenfield: Background

 Blythe had spent the winter of 1966–7 listening to three generations of his Suffolk neighbours in the villages of Charsfield and Debach, recording their views on education, class, welfare, religion, farming and also death.
 Published in 1969, the book painted a picture of country living at a time of change – its stories told in the voices of the farmers and villagers themselves.
 Such was its power that Akenfield was translated into more than 20 languages.
 It became required reading in American and Canadian high schools and universities.
 In 1999 Penguin re-published it as a Twentieth-Century Classic, which helped bring it to a new audience of readers.

 In discussions prior to filming Blythe and Hall talked about Robert Bresson's films of French rural life and Man of Aran.
 One of the major challenges of the filming was to recreate the sense of a rural economy based around horses; Blythe considered one of the best scenes the evocation of a harvest around 1911, complete with "Suffolk waggons, the biggest in England, and heroic punches to draw them".

 The music was intended to be written by Benjamin Britten, himself a Suffolk man, but he suffered a heart attack and was unable to work.
-Instead, Hall chose Michael Tippett, whose childhood home was in Suffolk, and a friend and colleague – they had worked together at London's Royal Opera House.
+Instead, Hall chose Michael Tippett, a friend and colleague whose childhood home was in Suffolk – they had worked together at London's Royal Opera House, where Hall had recently produced Tippett's 1970 opera The Knot Garden.
 Tippett's Fantasia Concertante on a Theme of Corelli plays a major role in the emotional timbre of the film.